mattermost/docs/source/help/getting-started/template-mm-rollout.rst

 To get started, go to http://{web-address} and log in.
 The login depends on how your organization has set up Mattermost.

 When you log in for the first time, page through the brief tutorial.
-When done, you're at the Mattermost interface, where you can start chatting with colleagues.
+When done, you're at the Mattermost interface where you can start chatting with colleagues.

 Every time you log in, you end up in the Town Square channel in a team that you are a member of.
 Within a team, conversations take place in channels, private groups, and direct messages.
 For more information about writing messages, see `Messaging Basics <https://docs.mattermost.com/help/getting-started/messaging-basics.html>`_